ecmwf-lab/climetlab-s2s-ai-challenge/README.md

-# S2S AI competition Datasets
+# S2S AI challenge Datasets

-Sub seasonal to Seasonal (S2S) Artificial Intelligence Competition : http://todo.link
+Sub seasonal to Seasonal (S2S) Artificial Intelligence Challenge : http://todo.link

-In this README is a description of how to get the data for the S2S AI competition.
-You can find a full description of the dataset here : http://todo.link.int
+In this README is a description of how to get the data for the S2S AI challenge.
+You can find a full description of the general S2S data (beyond the scope of this challenge) : https://confluence.ecmwf.int/display/S2S/Description

 Related github page https://github.com/wmo-im/s2s_ai_challenge